How to Win at Mornings

 The decisions you make first thing in the morning set the tone for how the rest of the day unfolds.
 Cultivating a healthy morning routine will impact everything—your food choices, stress level, productivity, mood, and overall physical and mental performance.

-Breathe in, breathe out—So many of us wake up and immediately begin stressing over the to-do's of the day.
+So many of us wake up and immediately begin stressing over the day's to-do list.
 Let the sound of your alarm be a cue to open your eyes, take three deep breaths, and set positive intentions for the day.
 It’s a subtle change, but will yield big results and have you feeling prepared to tackle the day.

-Steal some sunshine—Get outside first thing in the morning, even if it’s for only five minutes.
+Get outside first thing in the morning, even if it’s for only five minutes.
 Drink your coffee on the porch, take your dog for a walk, or water your vegetable garden.
 The exposure to daylight helps recalibrate your circadian rhythm and decrease the sleep hormone melatonin, allowing your body to wake up faster.
-Not to mention a little Vitamin D, which works wonders on your overall mood.
+A little Vitamin D works wonders on your overall mood.
 You’ll radiate all day long.

-Move your body—Nothing boosts energy, mood, and productivity like the wave of feel-good endorphins that follow an awesome workout.
-Any movement is beneficial to your physical and mental well-being and research shows that the smaller the task at hand, the more likely you’ll do it, and stick with it.
+Nothing boosts energy, mood, and productivity like the wave of feel-good endorphins that follow an awesome workout.
+Any movement is beneficial to your physical and mental well-being.
+Research shows that the smaller the task at hand, the more likely you’ll do it, and stick with it.
 So start off easy and each day you’ll find yourself gaining strength, speed, and endurance.

-Challenge yourself—Success promotes a sense of self-efficacy and empowerment.
+Success promotes a sense of self-efficacy and empowerment.
 Tiny victories help build confidence and momentum to carry you through the day with unstoppable tenacity.
 Competitive individuals really thrive on this strategy.
-Schedule mini challenges, such as beating a deadline or taking a walk at lunchtime, that, with little effort, are guaranteed wins.
+Schedule mini-challenges, such as beating a deadline or taking a walk at lunchtime, that, with little effort, are guaranteed wins.

-Tidy up—The old saying “The state of your bed is the state of your head” has some truth behind it.
-Research suggests that decluttering your physical environment can translate into a clean head space and a sense of control and organization.
+The old saying “The state of your bed is the state of your head” has some truth behind it.
+Research suggests that decluttering your physical environment can translate into a clean headspace and a sense of control and organization.
 Whether it’s making your bed or unloading the dishwasher, a little external order can translate to internal order.

 illustration by @boccaccinimeadows